 Bonus: Their food hall is one of the best in the world!
-It’s worth visiting and grabbing a lunch in between shopping.
+It’s worth visiting and grabbing a lunch in between shopping and eating it on their rooftop terrace.
 They have great French inspired desserts and it would be so hard to leave with only one treat!

 Click here for a full ISETAN Photo Tour

 Various locations but I went to the TOKYU PLAZA OMOTESANDO Mall location in Harajuku

 Jill Stuart Beauty is only available in Asia and it’s known for its ultra feminine and girly packaging.
 I particularly like the lip products but their eye shadow quads and cheek quads are also pretty.
 I recommend you visit a retail location to test and look at your options in real life then buy your selection at Narita Airport where it’s duty-free.